magarena/magarena/release/README.txt

 Release 1.64 (July 31, 2015)
 ============
 lodici
-melvinzhang
+melvin
 PalladiaMors
 ShawnieBoy

-- translated UI.
+- multi language UI.
 You can now select your preferred language for the UI at startup or via a new setting in the preferences dialog.
-If you would like to submit a translation please visit the wiki (https://github.com/magarena/magarena/wiki/Translating-Magarena).
+If you would like to submit a translation please see https://github.com/magarena/magarena/wiki/Translating-Magarena

-- add Magic Origins
+- include "Magic Origins" in formats

+- improve AI timing hints for sorcery speed pump spells

+- added the following to the card script: add Renown ability there are two or more instant and/or sorcery cards in your graveyard

 - fixed the following bugs:
+    fixes AI specific play limit by using event action of wrapped condition fixes #403 : Crash when opening deckbuilder. limit AI's maximum activation to prevent infinite loop separate Madness into two triggers as per game rules, fixes issue #385
+    fixed: Diffusion Sliver did not check that spell/ability is controlled by opponent ensure Platinum Angel replacement effect occurs before any other MagicIfPlayerWouldLoseTrigger by lowering its priority, fixes #404

 - added the following cards:
 Akroan Jailer, Akroan Sergeant, Alchemist's Vial, Ampryn Tactician,